miguel-elie/MovieSorters/README.md

-To run the MovieSorters program, just import the code into your Python compiler and press run.
+To run the MovieSorters program, just clone the code into your Python compiler and press run.

 MOVIESORTERS
 By Miguel Elie and Nafiz Chawdhury